-In-person or online students may not pose inappropriately in school images.
-For example, students may not use hand signals (which may indicate gang relationships or other inappropriate actions), or wear clothing with potentially hateful or harming language or images.
-School leadership has the right to remove the student from the picture activity and to elevate a disciplinary action.
+In-person or online, students may not pose inappropriately in school images.
+For example, students may not use hand signals (indicating gang relationships or other inappropriate actions) or wear clothing with potentially hateful or harmful language or images.
+School leadership has the right to remove the student from the picture activity and elevate a disciplinary action.